-The member firm uses one online form to submit examination waivers or Series 86 exemption requests and a second online form to request Series 16 experience acceptability.
+The member firm uses one online form to submit qualification examination waivers or Series 86 exemption requests and a second online form to request Series 16 experience acceptability.
 Requests filed in a paper or email format will not be accepted.
 The system allows firms to attach supporting documentation to such requests.

-For all examination waiver requests, Series 86 exemption requests, and Series 16 experience acceptability requests, firms must submit a Uniform Application for Securities Industry Registration or Transfer (Form U4) electronically via the CRD at least one business day prior to submitting such requests via the Firm Gateway.
-The Form U4 must request an open examination window for each examination requested waived or exempted, and each Series 16 experience acceptability request.
+For all qualification examination waiver requests, Series 86 exemption requests, and Series 16 experience acceptability requests, firms must submit a Uniform Application for Securities Industry Registration or Transfer (Form U4) electronically via the CRD at least one business day prior to submitting such requests via the Firm Gateway.
+The Form U4 must request an open examination window for each qualification examination requested waived or exempted, and each Series 16 experience acceptability request.

 For qualification examination waiver requests, the member firm must provide:

 - Qualification examination(s) for which the waiver is being requested;